 Originally from Los Angeles, Erik Castro began his career as a documentary photographer in Seattle during the late 1990s focusing on issues concerning low-income residents and those struggling with drug and alcohol addictions.

-Castro has won multiple National Press Photographers Association Awards for his multimedia work and for his wildfire coverage in Lake County, California in 2016.
+Castro has won multiple National Press Photographers Association Awards for his multimedia work and more recently for his wildfire coverage in Lake County, California in 2016.
 He has a bachelor’s degree in journalism from The University of Texas at Austin where he also received a Hearst Award for his photo essay on a prison rehabilitation program.

 His images have been exhibited in Los Angeles, Seattle and Northern California and he is the sole photographer for a book about a new generation of winemakers titled, "The New California Wine" published by Ten Speed Press, 2013.